nhouse417/Projects/Facial Recognition/README.md

 of convenience functions that help OpenCV computing on the RaspberryPi.
 You can visit this [link](https://pimylifeup.com/raspberry-pi-opencv/) for a step-by-step guide on installing OpenCV on your pi.

+After installing OpenCV, it's time to train the model for facial recognition.
+First, create a folder that will hold all of these python files, then create a folder called "dataset".
+This will hold the images for the person that will be recognized by the software.
+Inside of this dataset folder, create another folder with the person's name you want to be recognized.
+In my case, I created a folder named "Noah".
+After that is done, open the headshots.py file in Geany (the IDE I used on the RaspberryPi).
+Now, you want to run that file in the terminal using the command "python3 headshots.py".
+This will start the webcam and ask you to take pictures of yourself which you can do by pressing the space bar.
+This will take your pictures and put them into the dataset folder named after the person you want.
+After that is done, it's time to train the model which you can do by running the command "python3 train_model.py".
+This file will create an encodings file called "encodings.pickle" which holds the criteria needed for identifying faces.

+After training the model, you can now run the facial recognition with the command "python3 facial_req.py" in the RaspberryPi terminal.

 ## Technologies